PipeItToDevNull/PipeItToDevNull.github.io/_posts/Using Rclone to recovery from Backblaze buckets.md

 5. Enter your Application Key
 6. You are asked if you want to "hard delete" or "hide files" when they are deleted from this remote.
 We want to use "false" to prevent stupid accidents.
 7. We do not want to edit the advanced config, hit "n"
-    > ❗ If you are using encryption, choose "y" and skip down to "Remote with encryption" below.
+    > ❗ If you are using encryption that is handled in the next step and does not change the initial remote setup
 8. You are presented with the completed config now, you can accept it with "y"
 9. Press "q" to end or "n" to make another remote

 > 📝To find where your rclone config is being written to, run `rclone config file`

 ### Remote with encryption
-If you are using a remote with encryption the setup will require a few more steps.
+Setting up an encrypted remote will build upon an existing remote from the step above.
+You cannot setup an encrypted remote from scratch.
+We will run `rclone config` again to setup our encrypted remote.

+1. Press "n" to add a new remote
+2. Choose a name for this remote ("existingRemote-crypt" is what I use)
+3.

 ## Explore the remote
 To list your buckets in the remote: